 Even before I decided to return the GFX100, I knew the Sony A7R IV was about to be announced.
 In fact, my initial plan was to order the A7R IV and use it with my existing Canon lenses as a 2nd camera.
 After deciding against the GFX100, the Sony will now be taking the lead with my Canon DSLR as my second body.
 I have no concerns about the Sony, as I am already aware of what it is and what it is capable of.
 I have many friends who currently use the Alpha series cameras who are welcoming me with open arms in hearing the news.
 I look forward to the joys of mirrorless technology and the high resolution image files that I need, without the frustrations, technical struggles and the back pain from the GFX100 that I don't.

 If you want to learn more about the new A7R IV from Sony, there is a wealth of information, image samples and more to be found here.

-If you want to learn more about what it takes to create an maintain a successful landscape photography business online, you can learn about the Business Of Fine Art Nature Photography workshops I teach here as well as the rest of the nature photography workshops that I offer.
+If you want to learn more about what it takes to create and maintain a successful landscape photography business online, you can learn about the Mentoring Program that I offer here as well as the rest of the Nature photography services that I offer.